SychoAN/SodaScript/README.md

-# SODASCRIPT - Refresh your Windows experience
+# SODA SCRIPT - Refresh your Windows experience

 As Mentos fizzes the Soda!